adaptivetracking/AdaptiveTracking/README.md

 3. The video can be paused and resumed by pressing `p`
 4. Wait until the replay is finished or exit by pressing `q`

+Examples:

-Example: `$ ./PlayerApp /path/to/video.avi` (shows a video)
+* `$ ./PlayerApp /path/to/video.avi` (shows a video)
-Example: `$ ./PlayerApp /path/to/video.avi -b /path/to/ground-truth.txt /path/to/tracking-output.txt -o /path/to/output-video.avi 25 MJPG` (shows a video with ground truth annotations and tracking output and stores the video with both bounding boxes into a video file)
+* `$ ./PlayerApp /path/to/video.avi -b /path/to/ground-truth.txt /path/to/tracking-output.txt -o /path/to/output-video.avi 25 MJPG` (shows a video with ground truth annotations and tracking output and stores the video with both bounding boxes into a video file)